 Affordable in-depth classes designed to build up your professional skills and leadership capabilities are available through the 501 Commons Staff Development Coalition.
 These workshops improve how staff and executive directors work with each other and the communities they serve.

 Sessions are 3-6 hours long and cover topics such as staff retention, diversity and inclusion, cultivating empathy and emotional intelligence, building leadership skills, improving communication, and handling difficult conversations.
+All sessions are at Pacific Tower.

 Bring Nonprofit Training to Your Organization